prakash-d07/Retail_Sales_analysis/README.md

 -- The client tries to set up AWS and then seamlessly uploads all raw files into the bucket.
 -- Implemented appropriate roles and policies, enabling secure access to the bucket and performing essential operations such as creating user-specific folders and uploading data.

-2nd Step in Snowflake (SQL):
+2. Step in Snowflake (SQL):
-- Conducted table creation and established storage integration and staging procedures to establish a connection with AWS.
+-- Conducted table creation and established storage integration and staging procedures to establish a connection with AWS.
-- Connected AWS S3 to Snowflake by creating a storage integration and pipe, facilitating continuous data upload tracking by automatically creating corresponding tables in Snowflake.
+-- Connected AWS S3 to Snowflake by creating a storage integration and pipe, facilitating continuous data upload tracking by automatically creating corresponding tables in Snowflake.
-- Set up a snow pipe to recognize and ingest files from the external stage, copying the data into the existing table. ❄️
+-- Set up a snow pipe to recognize and ingest files from the external stage, copying the data into the existing table. ❄️

 3rd Step in Jupyter_Notebook (Python):
--Established a seamless connection between Snowflake and Jupyter Notebook to retrieve data from tables into separate DataFrames.
+--Established a seamless connection between Snowflake and Jupyter Notebook to retrieve data from tables into separate DataFrames.
-- Conducted Exploratory Data Analysis (#EDA), which involved data cleaning, modification, and in-depth analysis.
+-- Conducted Exploratory Data Analysis (#EDA), which involved data cleaning, modification, and in-depth analysis.
-- Stored the cleaned data back into Snowflake using the snowflake-python package within the same existing schema from which the data was extracted from the S3 bucket. 📊🐍
+-- Stored the cleaned data back into Snowflake using the snowflake-python package within the same existing schema from which the data was extracted from the S3 bucket. 📊🐍

 4th Step in #Jupyter_Lab (#Python):
--Utilized the jupyter_scheduler and jupyterlab-scheduler to automate the EDA process and avoid repetitive commands, enabling scheduled refreshes in Jupyter Lab. ⏰🔄
+--Utilized the jupyter_scheduler and jupyterlab-scheduler to automate the EDA process and avoid repetitive commands, enabling scheduled refreshes in Jupyter Lab. ⏰🔄

 5th Step in Snowflake (#SQL):
--Created a master Fact table and implemented several Key Performance Indicators (KPIs) in Snowflake using the cleaned data. 📈🔑
+--Created a master Fact table and implemented several Key Performance Indicators (KPIs) in Snowflake using the cleaned data. 📈🔑

  6th Step in #PowerBI:
 -Seamlessly connected the clean data, master table, and KPIs from Snowflake to Power BI.